newrelic-experimental/nerd-days-v1/labs/kube-lab-3/README.md

 ## Next Steps

 Congratulations!
 You've successfully deployed and instrumented an app in Kubernetes using Helm.
-If you don't need the flexibility of a manual install, you can also use the automated installer from lab 1!
-Instead of selecting _Kubernetes m
+You can also use the automated installer from [lab 1](../kube-lab-1/README.md) to generate the `helm install` command if you need more instrumentation!
+(Instead of selecting _Kubernetes manifest file_ for your install method, select _Helm_.)